MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

         items('Apply_to_each')?['Amount']?['value']

  Congratulations!
 You have created a flow that leverages a form processing AI Builder model.
-Click **Save** on the top right, and then click **Test** to try out your flow.
+Select **Save** on the top right, and then select **Test** to try out your flow.